triet4p/itapia/README-en.md

 #### 2. Configure Environment Variables
 The project uses a single `.env` file in the root directory for all necessary environment variables.

-Create a file named `.env` in the root directory with the following content:
+Create a `.env` file in the root directory from the `.env.example` file and fill in your values:
 ```ini
 # Postgre
 POSTGRES_USER=itapia_user